-$$r = 1 - (1 - p)^{1/n}$$ (5)
+$$r = 1 - (1 - p)^{1/n} \tag{5}$$

 For any probability p < 1, r will tend to 0 with increasing n, that means, random sampling will converge to the global optima with increasing number of samples.
-Figure 3 shows the r-percentile set that n steps of random sampling can reach with a probability of 99%.
+Fig 4 shows the r-percentile set that n steps of random sampling can reach with a probability of 99%.
 We can see that random sampling is highly efficient at initial steps since r decreases exponentially with increasing n, and its inefficiency is from later samples.
-As shown in Figure 3, it takes only 44 samples to reach a point in $A_D(0.1)$ area, whereas all future samples can only improve r value of $\mathbf{x}{(1)}^n$ at most by 0.1.
+As shown in Fig 4, it takes only 44 samples to reach a point in $A_D(0.1)$ area, whereas all future samples can only improve r value of $\mathbf{x}{(1)}^n$ at most by 0.1.

-Figure 3: $A_D(r)$ of $x{(1)}^n$ in random sampling with probability 0.99
+Figure 4: $A_D(r)$ of $x{(1)}^n$ in random sampling with probability 0.99

-2.2 Overview of The RRS Algorithm
+3.2 Overview of The RRS Algorithm

 The basic idea of RRS is to maintain the initial efficiency of random sampling by "restarting" it before its efficiency becomes low.
 However, unlike the other methods, such as hillclimbing, random sampling cannot be restarted by simply selecting a new starting point.
 Instead we accomplish the "restart" of random sampling by changing its sample space.
-Basically, we perform random sampling for a number of times, then move and resize the sample space according to the previous samples and start another random sampling in the new sample space.
+Basically, we perform random sampling for a number of times, then move or resize the sample space according to the previous samples and start another random sampling in the new sample space.
+Given a black-box objective function, a desired optimization process should start with inspecting macroscopic features of the objective function, and then look further into microscopic features in selected promising areas.
+The search process of RRS algorithm is fully consistent with this idea.
+In the beginning of the search, RRS performs sampling from the whole parameter space and thus examines the overall structure of the objective function.
+With the search continuing and the sample space gradually shrinking, the search gets more and more details of the objective function until it finally converges to a local optimum.

 A stochastic search algorithm usually comprises two elements: exploration and exploitation.
-Exploration examines the macroscopic features of the objective function and aims to identify promising areas in the parameter space, while exploitation focuses on the microscopic features and attempt to exploit local information to improve the solution quickly.
+Exploration examines the macroscopic features of the objective function and aims to identify promising areas in the parameter space, while exploitation focuses on the microscopic features and attempts to exploit local information to improve the solution quickly.
 Various search techniques can be used for these two purposes.
-Since macroscopic features are hard to characterized, unbiased search techniques, such as random search and random walk, are often used for exploration.
-Some algorithms also tries to build a simple model to characterize the macroscopic features of the objective function and perform exploration based on this model.
-However, it is often difficult to choose an appropriate model for a practical problem and it requires extensive a priori knowledge from the problem.
+Since macroscopic features are hard to characterized, some unbiased search techniques, such as random search and random walk, are often used for exploration.
+Some algorithms also try to build a simple model to characterize the macroscopic features of the objective function and perform exploration based on this model.
+However, to choose an appropriate model for a certain problem is very difficult and requires extensive a priori knowledge.
 Local search methods are the most commonly used techniques for exploitation, and hence exploitation is also called local phase in many literature and accordingly exploration is also known as global phase.
-As discussed in [6], although derivative-based local search methods, such as quasi-Newton method[7] and deepest descent[3], are very efficient for differentiable objective functions, they are not suitable for the problems considered in this paper because of its sensitivity to noises and requirement for the differentiability of objective function.
-Direct search methods, such as Nelder-Mead simplex method[16] and pattern search[11], do not exploit the derivative of the objective function and are more suitable for the concerned problems.
-But still, they are susceptible to the effect of noise since they perform the search based on a local structure.
+Derivative-based local search methods, such as quasi-Newton method[19] and deepest descent[20], are very efficient for differentiable objective functions, however, they are not suitable for many practical problem because of its sensitivity to noises and limitation for the differentiability of objective function[13].
+Direct search, such as Nelder-Mead simplex method[21] and pattern search[22], do not exploit the derivative of the objective function and are more suitable for the concerned problems.